 The mission of the Service Department is to provide services to our veterans and their families.
 We do this using a cadre of AMVETS Service Officers, State Department of Veteran Affairs employees, and County Veteran Service Officers.

-You will find them listed, alphabetically by state, and than alphabetically by city, in the following directory.
+You will find them listed, alphabetically by state, and then alphabetically by city, in the following directory.
 They are there for you!
 Use their knowledge to your benefit.
 We utilize the State Department of Veteran Affairs staff in Idaho, Nebraska, and North Dakota.

 We do not maintain service offices in the following locations: Alaska, Arkansas, Colorado, Delaware, Hawaii, Iowa, Maine, Michigan, Minnesota, Mississippi, Montana, Nevada, New Hampshire, New Jersey, Oregon, South Dakota, Utah, Vermont, West Virginia, Wisconsin, Wyoming, or any US Territories.
 Please submit all corrections to Derrick Williams.